(updated May 13, 2014)

 As a CNN Anchor and Global Correspondent, Gene reported on the fall of the Berlin Wall, the liberation of Kuwait, U.S. troops in Somalia, the U.S invasion of Panama and the Exxon Valdez disaster.
-With NBC, as Moscow Correspondent, and later with CNN, Randall chronicled the turmoil that led to the collapse of the Soviet Union and the end to its domination of Eastern Europe.
+With NBC, as Moscow Correspondent, and later with CNN, Randall chronicled the turmoil that led to the collapse of the Soviet Union.
 He also specialized in American politics, keeping viewers up to date on five U.S. Presidential races, both from the road and as a Washington host of “Inside Politics” and “This Week in Politics”.

 That experience and world stage savvy form the bedrock of Gene Randall Enterprises.
 It is the “go to” place for services ranging from media training, international and corporate video production and panel-moderating to hosting corporate, association and non-profit group meetings and online interviewing.

 Recent years have brought a wide variety of Media Training clients Gene’s way.
-Business leaders and others see his work as extremely cost-effective in dramatically upgrading their media-readiness.
+Business executives, trade association leaders, book-tour authors and others see his work as extremely cost-effective in dramatically upgrading their media-readiness.
 (Please see the Media Training and Endorsements pages).
-Long-form videos in international affairs have also begun to play a major role in Randall’s portfolio.
+Long-form videos on international issues also play a major role in Randall’s portfolio.
 (Call for particulars.)

 High profile meeting appearances remain a staple of Randall’s basket of offerings as well.
 Later, this year, he’ll moderate panels for a Professional Beauty Association Executive Summit in Scottsdale, Arizona.
 At a U.S. Chamber of Commerce issues-luncheon in Washington, he moderated an influential panel focused on the BP oil spill and its ramifications for the formulation of a coherent U-S energy policy.